kfuzaylov/moff-cli/README.md

 ### Concatenate, minify CSS and generates critical path CSS

 All your CSS files will be concatenated and minified into one file to reduce <abbr title="The Hypertext Transfer Protocol">HTTP</abbr> requests to server.
-Only external css files stays as is, because usually this is <abbr title="Content Delivery Network">CDN</abbr> files which are already cached.
+Only external (when href starts from `http(s)` or `//`) css files are not processed by CLI, because usually this is <abbr title="Content Delivery Network">CDN</abbr> files which are already cached.

-Concatenated files named by <abbr title="The MD5 algorithm is a widely used hash function producing a 128-bit hash value.">MD5</abbr> hash of file content.
+Concatenated files named by MD5 hash of file content.
 It allows to set maximum expiry date in the HTTP headers and update resources by changed hash in file name.

 After CSS files concatenation it generates critical path CSS.
 It will decrease the time to display content to the screen and additional network latency.
 Modern browsers block painting content to the screen before loading external CSS.
 Inlining CSS of view port optimizes time to render.